Stained teeth are a pattern, not a diagnosis.

 Why acting too fast can be harmful

-We do not recommend irreversible treatment based on appearance alone.
+We do not recommend irreversible treatment based on symptoms alone.

 Confirm first.
-Then choose the cleanest next step that protects long term stability and avoids repeat dentistry.
+Then choose the cleanest next step.
+That is how you avoid repeat dentistry.

 What you can do right now